Mexican Caesar Salad with Creamy Avocado Dressing

-Mexican Caesar Salad with Creamy Avocado Dressing is crisp romaine with pepitas, tortilla strips and cotija cheese and a fresh, light avocado dressing.
-It’s a delicious south-of-the-border take on Caesar salad!
+Mexican Caesar Salad with Creamy Avocado Dressing is crisp romaine with pepitas, tortilla strips and cotija cheese tossed in a creamy avocado dressing!

 I knew I could easily lighten up that dressing without sacrificing flavor.
 I had avocado cream on my mind when I made the dressing, so I grabbed an avocado, some Greek yogurt, pepitas, cilantro, and lime, and went to town. 🙂

 Looks good, doesn’t it?
 It’s so creamy and fresh with the cilantro, and plenty of lime to give it that pop of flavor that it needed.
 I used roasted, salted pepitas, and they added a nice roasted, nutty flavor that gave this dressing some depth.

 The dressing was pretty thick, so I thinned it out with some water.
 You can add more or less water depending on how you’d like the consistency to be, and you can even make it in advance. 🙂

 The fun part here was making my own tortilla strips!
 It may sound like a pain, but it was really easy and took all of 10-15 minutes.
 Homemade tortilla strips are about one of the best things ever…right next to homemade croutons. 🙂